badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 Which leads to rule number three:

-> **Series circuit rule 3: The sum of voltage drops across all components in a series circuit equals the supply voltage.**
+> **Series circuit rule 3: The sum of voltage drops across all components in a series circuit equals the voltage between the points at the beginning and end of the series circuit.**

 The supply voltage is the voltage measured across points 1 and 3 above.
 Think of it as the input and output voltage of the series circuit.
 We can see that the voltage drops across each resistor add up nicely to the $9V$ supply voltage.